-On mornings when possible hazardous conditions exist, school officials will check the roads, and coordinate with local and regional partners such as the National Weather Service and local emergency management.
-The final decision to delay start time or cancel the school day will be made by the Superintendent no later than (time) Click or tap here to enter text. and the communications department will be notified to send information to staff, students, and parents/guardians.
+On mornings when possible hazardous conditions exist, school officials will check the roads and coordinate with local and regional partners such as the National Weather Service and local emergency management.
+The final decision to delay start time or cancel the school day will be made by the Superintendent no later than XXX, and the communications department will be notified to send information to staff, students, and parents/guardians.
 Earlier notices will be given the previous day or evening, whenever possible.